-From its beginning, Paso Robles (residents call it simply PASS-oh) and its oak-tree-studded hill country have been a destination for visitors.
-In the early days, they came to dip in the area's natural hot springs, and they still do, but today they often come to sip in the area's winery tasting rooms.
-Today's visitors find a charming, lively downtown surrounded by a wine region that sports a growing cadre of wineries.
+From its beginning, Paso Robles ("PASS-oh" to the residents) and its oak-tree-studded hill country have been destinations for visitors.
+In the early days, they came to dip in the area's natural hot springs--and they still do--but come to sip in Paso's winery tasting rooms.
+These visitors find a charming, lively downtown surrounded by a wine region that sports a growing cadre of wineries.

-Using the resources below, you can plan a fun, relaxing getaway to Paso Robles in just a few minutes.
+Using the resources below, plan a fun, relaxing getaway to Paso Robles in just a few minutes.

-Paso Robles is popular with wine lovers seeking a more laid-back experience than busy Napa.
-It's a great place for couples and food-lovers, but if you're looking for a family getaway in the region, you might be better off in nearby Pismo Beach.
+Paso Robles is popular with wine lovers seeking a more laid-back experience than that of busy Napa.
+It's a great place for couples and food-lovers, but, if you're looking for a family getaway in the region, you might be better off in nearby Pismo Beach.

-The most popular time to visit is early or late summer, when the weather is best and during the fall grape harvest.
-Things get busy, and hotels fill up during the wine festivals, but you can have fun here almost any time of year.
+The most popular time to visit is early or late summer, when the weather is best, and during the fall grape harvest.
+Paso gets busy, and hotels fill up during the wine festivals, but you can have fun there almost any time of year.

-A good reason to go in summer: a chance to catch a concert at Vina Robles Amphitheatre, one of the most intimate venues in the state.
+Another good reason to go in summer is the chance to catch a concert Vina Robles Amphitheatre, one of the most intimate venues in the state.

 Don't Miss the Wine

-Paso Robles wine country is up-and-coming and changing at a head-spinning rate.
+Paso Robles up-and-coming wine country is changing at a head-spinning rate.
 Just a few years ago, the best you could expect was a standard, stand-up tasting of a few wines, but new players are raising the bar and creating the region's own particular style of wine culture.

-For a more fun wine-tasting experience that goes beyond the pour-sip-pour routine, you have a few options.
-For the most enjoyable tasting experiences, try these favorite Paso Robles wineries
+For an enjoyable wine-tasting experience that goes beyond the pour-sip-pour routine, try these favorite Paso Robles wineries:

-Vina Robles: Vina Robles impressed me on my first-ever visit to Paso more than a decade ago, and they have never failed to reinforce that impression when I visit.
-They stand out with top-notch wines using lesser-known varietals that perform well in the location, a nice gift shop and a tasting room filled with innovative artwork.
-They host periodic, fun wine dinners and this place is also the home of the new and beautiful Vina Robles Amphitheatre.
-Judging from the looks of the wine cabinet at home, they make some great, well-priced wines, too.
+Vina Robles: Vina Robles never fails to impress.
+It stands out with top-notch wines using lesser-known varietals, a nice gift shop, and a tasting room filled with innovative artwork.
+It hosts periodic, lively wine dinners and is also the home of the beautiful Vina Robles Amphitheatre.
+Vina Robles has some well-priced, high-quality wines, too.

-Daou Vineyards: Daou's hilltop location gives you expansive views, and their facility is very pretty.
-They offer wine-and-food pairing options.
-Unfortunately, it can be overly busy at times, making it hard to enjoy the view - but if you can snag a nice place to sit outside, you won't regret the time you spend enjoying them.
+Daou Vineyards: Daou's hilltop location gives you expansive views and a very pretty facility from which it offers wine-and-food pairing options.
+It can be overly busy at times, making it difficult to enjoy the view; however, if you can snag a nice place to sit outside, you won't regret the time you spend enjoying Daou's offerings.

 You can also go wine-tasting on foot in downtown Paso.
-M wineries have tasting rooms on the streets surrounding the park, and you could easily make an afternoon out of visiting them, with no worries about driving.
+Many wineries have tasting rooms on the streets surrounding the park, and you could easily make an afternoon of visiting them with no worries about driving.

 Taste Olive Oil: Paso Robles is also quickly becoming a center for olive oil production.
-Our favorite stop for olive oil tasting is Kiler Ridge, a young producer with a lovely tasting room, beautiful views.
-After just one visit, it became our favorite California olive oil producer.
+A favorite stop for olive oil tasting is Kiler Ridge, a young producer with a lovely tasting room and beautiful views.
 You can also try local olive oils at We Olive downtown and on weekends at Alta Cresta Olive Orchard and Pasolivo.

-Soak Up Some History: Just a few miles north of town off US 101, and you'll find Mission San Miguel Arcangel, California's 16th Spanish mission.
+Soak up Some History: Venture just a few miles north of town off US 101, and you'll find Mission San Miguel Arcangel, California's 16th Spanish mission.
 Nearby is Rios-Caledonia Adobe, a 19th-century inn and stage stop.

 Tour a Brewery: If you've had enough of wine tasting and want to learn about how beer is made, the award-winning Firestone Walker Brewing Company offers tours of their facility (and beer tasting) at 1400 Ramada Drive.

 Tour the San Luis Lighthouse: This lovely lighthouse is open by reservation only, and they offer a shuttle bus to get you there.
-Or add some exercise to your day and take their guided hike instead.
-Details are in the San Luis Lighthouse Guide
+Or add some exercise to your day by taking their guided hike instead.
+Details are in the San Luis Lighthouse Guide.

-Shop: Besides the tasting rooms and restaurants downtown, you'll find some interesting local shops and Studios on the Park is worth a stop to see the works of local artists.
+Shop: Besides the tasting rooms and restaurants downtown, you'll find some interesting local shops.
+Studios on the Park is worth a stop to see the works of local artists.